 And no, it’s not harmless either.
 Repeated complaining rewires your brain, making you more inclined to complain.
 Overdone, complaining can destroy your life.
 Every time you complain about something or someone, you feed your inner cynic, which becomes stronger and stronger—until it starts dominating your entire thought process.
 If this continues, soon you can’t see anything good in your life.
 The world begins to appear as a hopeless place and you react strongly to every little uncomfortable event, labelling it as terrible, awful, mean and so on.
 And because misery loves company, it is easy to find other complainers to empathise with your ‘hopeless’ worldview.
 Social media, for instance, has become a favourite place for airing your grievances—you find many who will ‘like’ and ‘share’ your posts encouraging you and inviting others to join the bandwagon.

 Most of our complaints are about things over which we have no control—the corrupt politicians, the pathetic state of our roads, the declining economy.
 When we complain about these things, we simply add to the noise out there while feeding the negativity in our minds.
+What’s worse, cynicism often makes what is easy look difficult.

 Most of our complaints are about things over which we have no control